enochsori/fruit-traders/README.md

 ---

 In this workshop, I built an online fruit store, with different items being sold by different sellers.
+It is only focused in client side.

+- React
+- Typescript
+- Tailwind CSS

 ### Homepage: